Panusaya Sithijirawattanakul

 Panusaya Sithijirawattanakul also known as Panasaya Sithijirawattanakul (ปนัสยา สิทธิจิรวัฒนกุล; RTGS: Panatsaya Sitthichirawatthanakun; nicknamed Rung or Roong; born 15 September 1998) is a Thai student political activist and university student leader who is also the spokesperson of the Student Union of Thailand.
 She is well known for her criticism of the Thai monarchy.
-During the 2020 Thai protests, she was one of leaders who pioneered revotionary demonstrations calling for major structural reform of the Thai monarchy.
+During the 2020 Thai protests, she was one of the leaders who pioneered revolutionary demonstrations calling for major structural reform of the Thai monarchy.

-After being jailed for Article 112, she has been on hunger strike against the ruling since 30 March 2021.

 Biography

-Panusaya Sithijirawattanakul was born in 1998 in Nonthaburi and was 19 at the time as the youngest child in her family and has two sisters.
-She was born in a middle-class family which runs an auto workshop.
+Panusaya Sithijirawattanakul was born in 1998 in Nonthaburi and was 19 at the time the youngest child in her family and has two sisters.
+She was born into a middle-class family which runs an auto workshop.
 She grew up with little political knowledge.
 Panusaya apparently had a quite introverted personality and grew up as quite a shy person.
 She was bullied by her friends at primary school.
 Her parents sent her to a five-month student exchange program in the United States which eventually helped her to express herself with more confidence and to be more proficient in public speaking.

 She initially had little interest in politics.
 Her father strongly encouraged her to research politics following the 2014 Thai coup d'état.
 She became more interested in politics, having discussions and arguments on the subject with her friends at high school, after revising for her university entrance exams about the history of Thai politics.
 She is currently pursuing higher studies at the Faculty of Sociology and Anthropology at Thammasat University.

 On October 15, 2020, Panusaya was arrested by the Royal Thai Police.
 On October 27, 2020, she was reported to be detained at the Central Women's Correctional Institution.